ckknight/grunt-egs/README.md

 Sets the embed tokens to parse for template compilation.

 If `"{{"` is provided, that works as `{ open: "", openWrite: "{{", closeWrite: "}}", openComment: "{#", closeComment: "#}", openLiteral: "{@", closeLiteral: "@}" }`.

+#### includeRuntime
+Type: `boolean`
+Default: `false`

+Include the full egs-runtime.js file into the package.
+This will allow you to only ship a single file.

 ### Usage Examples

 ```js